sijucj/spry/support/assurance/scf/Spryfile.md

 [official SCF GitHub repository](https://github.com/securecontrolsframework/securecontrolsframework) into a structured SQLite database.

-- Uses Spry to manage tasks and generate SQLPage presentation layer.
+- Uses Spry to manage tasks and generate the SQLPage presentation layer.
 - Uses DuckDB with its built-in `excel` and `sqlite` extensions.

 ## Setup